Controlled validation methodology for high-stakes market decisions

 More analysis is not the scarce capability

-The scarce capability is knowing which analysis should not be trusted, which route should be killed, and which polished answer is still commercially unproven.
+The scarce capability is knowing which analysis should not be trusted, which route is not yet decision-grade, and which polished answer is still commercially unproven.

 Five principles behind the process